mlohajner/AFST/afst2/README.md

 | Snapshot timing | sequential | source and destination snapshot **in parallel** whenever both are being taken |
 | Diff / copy / everything else | - | **unchanged** |

-If you never install AFST2 on the remote side, or the handshake never succeeds, AFST2 *is* original AFST.
+If you never install AFST2 on the remote side, or the handshake never succeeds, **AFST2 is original AFST**.
 The upgrade is opt-in by nature, you don't have to configure anything to keep it safe, only to make it even faster and more efficient.